+FDMA divides the entire channel bandwidth into M equal subchannels that are sufficiently separated (via guard bands) to prevent cochannel interference (see Figure 6.4).
 Ignoring the small amount of frequency lost to the guard bands, the capacity of each subchannel is C/M, where C is the capacity associated with the entire channel bandwidth.
 Each source node can then be assigned one (or more) of these subchannels for its own exclusive use.
 To receive packets from a particular source node, a destination node must be listening on the proper subchannel.
 The main advantage of FDMA is the ability to accommodate M simultaneous packet transmissions (one on each subchannel) without collision.
-However, this comes at the price of increased packet transmission times that results in longer packet delays.
+However, this comes at the price of increased packet transmission times, resulting in longer packet delays.
 For example, the transmission time of a packet that is L bits long is $M \cdot L/C$.
 This is M times longer than if the packet was transmitted using the entire channel bandwidth.
-The exclusive nature of the channel assignment can also result in an underutilized bandwidth resources when a source nodes momentarily lack packets to transmit.
+The exclusive nature of the channel assignment can also result in underutilized bandwidth resources when a source node momentarily lacks packets to transmit.